Help your community and support all of our essential services!

 Our Housing Stabilization Service Department met Josephine and Douglas County residents’ housing needs in a variety of ways, including:

-people received deposit assistance
+households received rent/deposit assistance

 Staying Warm